tsmarsh/valkyrie/README.md

 The more of your problem you can express as data, rather than functions, the easier your life gets.
 Data doesn't go wrong.
 It can be wrong, it can be incorrectly manipulated, but none of that is the data's fault.
-You can test teh structure of the data, but there is no logic to test.
+You can test the structure of the data, but there is no logic to test.

 Functions, at least in the small, are easier to understand.